Skip to main content

 Possible outcomes may include:

-• Starting treatment
+• Starting your protocol

-• Continuing treatment
+• Continuing your protocol

 • Adjusting your dose